winglang/wing.cloud/docs/wing-cloud-tasks-breakdown.md

 - Preview environment console URL: https://wing.cloud/apps/appName/branch/preview
 - Each environment (both production and preview) will have a page in the Wing Cloud web app
 - Users are able to see build and deployments logs
-- Users are able to see tests if they where executed during build including their logs
+- Users are able to see tests if they were executed during build including their logs
 - Users can view their application in Wing Console
 - Users can see a list of public endpoints exposed by the application
 - Runtime logs